Sri Lanka’s chances in the World Test Championship

 Off-field upheavals have been part and parcel of the island’s cricket for over two decades.
 As in the past, if the players can put those distractions aside and genuinely commit themselves; come 2021, it’s not beyond for all Sri Lankans to stand up and say in unison, “We are the champions” … (pause) …, “again!”

-A revised version of this article appeared on the September 2019 issue of the LIVING magazine.
+Written by Ranjan, a revised version of this article appeared in the September 2019 issue of the LIVING magazine.